Is Eucerin Good For Tattoos? Everything You Need To Know

 • Coconut Oil

-is an affordable and simple option.
+Coconut oil is an affordable and simple option.
 It has moisturizing and anti-inflammatory properties that can prevent dryness and reduce inflammation (1).
-However, use it sparingly as it can feel heavy on the skin.
+However, use a small amount of coconut oil on tattoos as it can feel heavy on the skin.

 • Lubriderm Lotion